FAMILY LAW ATTORNEY IN WEST HAVEN, CONNECTICUT

 The family division of the Superior Court hears cases involving family relationships.
 These cases include divorce and separation, custody, visitation, child support, paternity matters, and restraining orders.
-I have experience handling family law cases in the family courts of Meriden, Middletown, Milford, New Haven, Bridgeport and Waterbury, including visitation, custody, support, and restraining orders.
-I will listen to the unique facts of your family situation and help you obtain a resolution that meets your goals.
+We have experience handling family law cases in the family courts of Meriden, Middletown, Milford, New Haven, Bridgeport and Waterbury, including visitation, custody, support, and restraining orders.
+We will listen to the unique facts of your family situation and help you obtain a resolution that meets your goals.
+Note that family court cases are those between parents (e.g. one parent or guardian challenging the other).
+Cases involving the State seeking to interfere with family relationships, which can include removing children and terminating parental rights, are juvenile court matters.
+Please see more information on juvenile law here.

 In divorce and separation cases, the court generally issues orders regarding parents’ rights to visit their children.
 Visitation refers to the amount of time a non-custodial parent or another person (such as a grandparent or other relative) may spend with a child.
 Connecticut does permit grandparents to request visitation through third-party visitation actions, even though Connecticut does not have a specific “Grandparents’ Rights” law.